Siren-Shi/TensorFlow-Certificate-Preparation/README.md

 This repository is dependent on TensorFlow 2.x based on Google Colab online platform.
-In this course, I used the free GPU service available from Coogle Colab to accelerate the model training process, while I am challenged by the fact of no GPU Pro+ service is provided in my region (currently the Netherlands).
+In this course, I used the free GPU service available from Coogle Colab to accelerate the model training process, while I am challenged by the fact of no respectable runtime and memory since there is no GPU Pro+ service provided in my region (currently the Netherlands).